 Covid-19: how to take the C.A.L.M.E.R approach to stress and anxiety

 We have been riding an emotional rollercoaster for more than a year now.
-With a near-constant stream of updates on the coronavirus pandemic coming from all sides, it has been easy to feel a little overwhelmed for most of this year.
+With a near-constant stream of updates on the Covid-19 pandemic coming from all sides, it has been easy to feel a little overwhelmed for most of this year.